PaulKinlan/paul.kinlan.me/content/2024-09-11-the-disposable-web.md

 A lot of the software I\'ve written in my life has been for me and only me.
 While I\'ve improved my skills a lot of these things still take quite a lot of time to build and so there is always this thing that stops me starting.

 Well, I\'m back to mashing my hands on the keyboard but this time actually getting things out of it.
-I wrote the other day about [websim](https://paul.kinlan.me/fictitious-web/ "https://paul.kinlan.me/fictitious-web/")[.ai](http://websim.ai "http://websim.ai") and this week I\'ve been playing with [repl.it](http://repl.it "http://repl.it")\'s [agent](https://docs.replit.com/replitai/agent "https://docs.replit.com/replitai/agent") and I was able to build a full-stack application that has is a PWA, with a UI, authentication, a python backend and a Postgres database that I can deploy with one-click in about an hour.
+I wrote the other day about [websim](https://paul.kinlan.me/fictitious-web/ "https://paul.kinlan.me/fictitious-web/")[.ai](http://websim.ai "http://websim.ai") and this week I\'ve been playing with [repl.it](http://repl.it "http://repl.it")\'s [agent](https://docs.replit.com/replitai/agent "https://docs.replit.com/replitai/agent") and I was able to build a full-stack application that is a PWA, with a UI, authentication, a Python back-end and a Postgres database that I can deploy with one-click, all in about one hour.

 Scott Jenson and I were exchanging a chat on [mastodon](https://social.coop/@scottjenson/113109865228412874 "https://social.coop/@scottjenson/113109865228412874") and he said the exact same thing that I was thinking: